vinuesa/get_phylomarkers/INSTALL.md

 old versions of the, particularly *Rcpp*, are already in the system.
 Tips are also provided to install "ape" in Mac systems.

-## External dependencies: second party binaries to be installed by the user.
+## External dependencies: second party binaries called by GET_PHYLOMARKERS scripts.

 NOTES:

-1. the corresponding binaries, after installation, shoud be found in on one of the directories listed in the $PATH variable.
-On Linux machines this is typically /usr/local/bin (if you have superuser privileges) or \$HOME/bin if not.
+1. The required binaries are provided as part of the distribution.
+The main script will determine the location of the statically compiled versions packaged in the distribution under bin/linux or bin/macosx-intel directories, as required for the local environment.
+The corresponding \$bindir is prepended to \$PATH and exported only for the duration of the run of the script to avoid polluting the user's ENVIRONMENT.
+This also ensures that the pipeline always gets access to tested versions of the binaries.
+Older, pre-installed versions available on the system may not work properly.

-2. If the required binaries are not found in \$PATH, the main script will automatically try to use the statically compiled versions packaged in the distribution under bin/linux or bin/macosx-intel directories, as required for the local environment.
+2. The required second-party binaries required by GET_PHYLOMARKERS are all freely available for download from the links provided below.

-3. It is strongly recommended, howerver, that the user downloads the latest versions of the binaries from the links provided below.
-This is particularly important for [paup*](https://people.sc.fsu.edu/~dswofford/paup_test/), since the current version is a test version that automatically expires every 6 months:
+* [paup*](https://people.sc.fsu.edu/~dswofford/paup_test/).
+Note that currently PAUP* is an alpha test version that automatically expires every 6 months.

 * [clustal omega](http://www.clustal.org/omega/).
 Multiple sequence alignment software.
 [Sievers et al. 2011](http://msb.embopress.org/content/7/1/539.long).
 On Ubuntu try: 'sudo apt-get install clustalo'
 * [parallel](https://www.gnu.org/software/parallel/).
 Executes processes in parallel on multicore machines.
 On Ubuntu try: 'sudo apt-get install parallel'